Care and Treatment of Psychological Disorders

 A panic attack is a period of overwhelming fear or discomfort that strikes suddenly with no obvious trigger.
 When the attack comes, it feels as if there is a real threat to the person and the body reacts accordingly.
 Physical symptoms can include a racing heart, sweating, trembling, difficulty breathing, dizziness and nausea.

 Anxiety disorders are a common emotional disorder and affect millions of Americans, according to the American Psychiatric Association.
 Many forms of anxiety disorders exist and have varying symptoms.
-Some common types of include agoraphobia, generalized anxiety disorder, social anxiety disorder and many more.

 Thoughts of Suicide